CineX-Labs/CineX/docs/CineX_Whitepaper.md

 ## Compliance & Disclaimers

 This whitepaper is for informational purposes only.
-The CINE token is not a security.
+The CINEX token is not a security.
 It grants no ownership, no dividends, and no equity claims.
 The platform includes KYC/AML for large transactions and intends to meet Coinbase, CoinGecko, and SEC compliance standards.

 No guarantees are made about future profits, and this document does not constitute investment advice.
 Success depends on execution, participation, and regulatory clearance.